yana1205/edge-mc/docs/content/Coding Milestones/PoC2023q1/edge-syncer-subs/edge-syncer-0-deploy-florin.md

 deployment.apps/kcp-edge-syncer-florin-32uaph9l created
 ```

-check that the syncer is running, as follows.
+Check that the syncer is running, as follows.
 ```shell
 KUBECONFIG=~/.kube/config kubectl --context kind-florin get deploy -A
 ```